COSC203 Web, Databases, and Networks

 The data we fetched is an array, so we can treat it as such.

-Each element of the array is a javascript object with 2 name/value pairs.
+Each element of the array is a normal JavaScript object with two data fields:

 {